jdriselvato/Senior-iOS-Interview-Prep/{ik} UpLevel/Week 5/Dynamic Programming Foundation/README.md

 ### End of section summary:

 - Greedy Strategy doesn't always work for finding the minimum of a problem
-- the max of the coin problem would be the smallest amount
+	- the max of the coin problem wouldn't be the smallest amount

 </details>